EventideMiles/eventide-speech-mannerisms/README.md

 ## Usage

-To configure a speech mannerism for an actor, you first need to create a macro.
+To configure a speech mannerism for an actor, you first need to create a macro or import the macro from the module.

+### Importing the Macro

+1. Navigate to the "Compendiums" tab in the sidebar.
+2. Find the "Eventide Speech Mannerisms Scripts" compendium.
+3. Click the "Import" button.
+4. Find the script in your macros tab.

 ### Creating the Macro

+Alternatively, you can create the macro manually with whatever name and image you want.

 1. Navigate to the "Macros" tab in the sidebar.
 2. Click "Create Macro".